-I've gone back to a couple of my North American study sites - they were just crawling, just teaming with lizards only 40 or 45 years ago, and now they are parts of little cities, trailer parks, and there's not a lizard to be found.
-So, the collections I made back then that are in storage in museums are really fossils.
-They represent what was there before humans took the habitat.
+I've gone back to several of my North American study sites -- they were just crawling, literally teaming with lizards only 40 or 45 years ago, and now they are parts of little cities, trailer parks, and not a lizard can be found.
+Collections I made back then in storage in museums are really fossils.
+They represent what was there before humans took over the habitat.
 To me that is shocking.
 It makes those collections pretty valuable, too.

-I'm not saying I don't approve of conservation biology - Of course, we need it - but I'm saying if you consider yourself a rabid conservation biologist, please, please allow biologists access to the book of life.
-That's one of the main reasons for saving it.
+I'm not saying I don't approve of conservation biology -- Of course, we need it -- but I'm saying if you consider yourself a determined conservation biologist, please, please allow biologists access to the book of life.
+That's got to be one of the main reasons for saving it.

 Conservation biology is a crisis discipline.
 It's an emergency and it's a man-made emergency.
 We wouldn't need it if we hadn't ravaged this Earth and taken over so much of its surface.
-Right now, we are using half of Earth's land surface.
+Right now, humans are using half of Earth's land surface.
 Currently, we are using more than half of the available fresh water.
-And, we are now using half of the solar energy that impinges on the land surface of the Earth.
+We are now using half of the solar energy that impinges upon the land surface of the Earth.
+Worse yet, we have burned up fossil fuels that took millions of years to form in a single century.
 That is shocking.
 One species has taken half of everything for its greedy little self.

 In physiological emergencies, we must intervene so we resort to surgery when somebody's dying.
 War is the equivalent in political science.
 When you have an international political emergency, you go to war.
-That's what conservation biology is - it's a crisis discipline - it's man-made, just like war.
+That's what conservation biology is -- it's a crisis discipline -- it's man-made, just like war.
+We wouldn't need conservation biology if we could control our own numbers.
+"Wildlife management" is a pathetic joke, we humans cannot even control our own populations!

-Conservation biology is actually more than just biology because it bridges the gap to the social sciences - we have to start thinking in terms of the ethics of what we do with this Earth.
+Conservation biology is actually more than just biology because it bridges the gap to the social sciences - we have to start thinking in terms of the ethics of what we do with planet Earth.
 We should have started thinking about it a long time ago.